The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 Zipolite to San Jose del Pacifico By Bus

-It’s easy to visit San Jose del Pacifico Oaxaca after enjoying one of the best nude beaches in Mexico: Zipolite.
+It’s easy to visit San Jose del Pacifico Oaxaca after enjoying one of the best nude beaches in Mexico, Zipolite.
+Zipolite has direct minibusses to Oaxaca City that stop in San Jose del Pacifico.

 Here’s the most recent schedule in Zipolite to San Jose del Pacifico Oaxaca by Lineas Unideas.
 Make sure to verify the bus schedule at the tiny terminal before departure.

-If coming from Puerto Escondido, which is further away, hop on a bus to San Antonio.
-Exit and wait for a camioneta, a small truck that you can hop in the back of.
-These stop in Mazunte with some continuing directly all the way to Zipolite.
+From Puerto Escondido, hop on a bus to San Antonio.
+Exit the bus on the road and wait for a camioneta, a small truck that you can hop in the back of.
+These stop in Mazunte while others continue directly all the way to Zipolite.
+In Zipolite, catch the Líneas Unidas minibus to Oaxaca.

-☛ Psst… Coming from the Oaxaca Coast?
-Did you visit the rustic beach town of Chacahua Oaxaca?
+Psst… Coming from the Oaxaca Coast?
+Don’t miss the rustic beach town of Chacahua Oaxaca

 San Jose del Pacifico Travel Tips

-Here’s some important things to know before visiting San Jose del Pacifico Oaxaca.
+Here are some important things to know before visiting San Jose del Pacifico, the unofficial magic mushroom capital of Oaxaca.

-San Jose del Pacifico sits in the Sierra Sur mountains at an elevation of 8,360 ft (2,548 m).
+San Jose del Pacifico sits in the Sierra Madre del Sur Mountains at an elevation of 8,360 ft (2,548 m).
 There are two very distinct seasons: rainy and dry.
 Since San Jose del Pacific is in a cloud forest, no matter what, clouds will more than likely roll over the mountainsides in the late afternoon.

 With that being said, the best time to visit San Jose del Pacifico depends on what you are looking for.
-If it is fresh magic mushrooms, visit during the rainy season.
-Hikers will prefer the dry season when the trails aren’t as muddy.
-However, the rainy season transforms the landscape to lush and super green.
+If seeking fresh magic mushrooms, visit during the rainy season.
+If looking to go hiking in San Jose del Pacifico, visit during the dry season when the trails aren’t as muddy.
+However, the rainy season transforms the landscape into lush and super green.

 Either way, visiting San Jose del Pacifico Oaxaca is worth it and always a good idea.

-During the dry season, it’s possible to find psychedelic mushrooms preserved in honey; however, they aren’t nearly as strong and are a bit more expensive.
-They also don’t provide the same “intense spiritual experience” that the fresh mushrooms do, or you just have to take quite a bit more.
+During the dry season, it’s possible to find psychedelic Oaxaca magic mushrooms preserved in honey.
+These preserved mushrooms in honey aren’t nearly as strong and are a bit more expensive.
+They also don’t provide the same “intense spiritual experience” that the fresh mushrooms do, or you might have to take quite a bit more.

-No matter what season you go, ask around the village and purchase from a reliable source, or join a local and forage your own.
+No matter what season you go to San Jose del Pacifico, ask around the village and purchase from a reliable source, or join a local and forage your own.

-How Long to Spend in San Jose del Pacifico Oaxaca
+How Many Days in San Jose del Pacifico Mexico?

 San Jose del Pacifico is a nice weekend getaway from Oaxaca, although, I think it’s best to visit during the week to avoid the “crowds.”
-If you love nature, the outdoors, and want to visit the nearby villages, plan on spending at least two full days.
+If you love nature and the outdoors and want to visit the nearby villages, plan on spending at least two full days in the Sierra Sur Mountains.

 San Jose del Pacifico Weather